Professional Ammonia Refrigeration Operator Education (ProAROE)

 That is a goal of the program and we do anticipate the courses will be available in other languages in the future.
 We do not have the funding to do this at this time.

-For more information or if you have questions, please contact Paula Cullenberg, ARC Executive Director at (907) 440-6704 or email alaskaresearchconsortium@gmail.com.
+For more information or if you have questions, please contact Paula Cullenberg, ARC, at alaskaresearchconsortium@gmail, (907) 440-6704

 - Fundamentals